 Vitamin B complex

-Vitamin B complex is essential in a dog’s diet for the assimilation of protein and fat.
+Vitamin B complex is essential in a dog’s diet for the assimilation of fat.
 It acts as a co-enzyme promoting biochemical reactions to change carbohydrates into glucose providing energy to the body.

 B complex vitamins are water soluble; this set of vitamins flushes through the body in four to eight hours so need to be replenished.
 The B-complex vitamins also work more efficiently if there is sufficient Vitamin C in the diet and both are critical to protein and fat absorption.

 Dogs also need B-Complex vitamins any time antibiotics are used.
-Most antibiotics destroy the B-vitamins in the intestinal tract, often resulting in diarrhoea.
+Most antibiotics destroy both the good and bad bacteria in the intestinal tract, often resulting in diarrhoea.

 Dogs that are suffering from flea infestations should be given vitamin B complex as they will help your dog combat the effects of flea and tick bites.